genestack/user-tutorials/user-guide/source/guide/using-genestack.rst

 filter down experiments by **metadata attributes** using the checkboxes on the left.
 These attributes are generated based on the metadata available for experiments.
-For instance, you can set the filters 'Access', 'Method' and 'Organism' to 'Public', 'RNA-Seq', 'Mus musculus', respectively, to filter out publicly accessible data on mice obtained from mouse RNA-Seq data.
+For instance, you can set the filters 'Access', 'Method' and 'Organism' to 'Public', 'Whole Genome Sequencing', 'Mus musculus', respectively, to filter out publicly accessible data on mice obtained from mouse RNA-Seq data.

 .. image:: images/experiment-browser.png